 They will bring the most delicious sweet smell to your kitchen for a cozy vegan breakfast.

-No, a traditional cinnamon roll recipe is not vegan.
-The dough contains butter and dairy milk.
-Both are dairy products.
-Plus, most cinnamon roll recipes also use cream cheese glazing, and cream cheese is also made from cow milk.
+The traditional cinnamon roll recipe is not vegan as its dough contains butter and dairy milk.
+Most cinnamon roll recipes also use cream cheese glazing, and cream cheese is also made from cow milk.

 You can make easy vegan cinnamon rolls at home.
 It requires some patience and some organization to create delicious bakery-style goodness at home.
 But, I will show you how to organize yourself to make these vegan cinnamon rolls.